tombetthauser/artslackernews/README.md

-# Actual Art Forum 🎨
+# Slacker News Arts Forum

 An art forum that's actually an art forum but has no affiliation whatsoever with art forum.
+A loving and pointless clone of the actual website <a target="new" href="http://hackernews.org">Hacker News</a>.
 Open to all but designed mainly with BFA and MFA graduates working in the visual / non-commercial arts in mind.
 Use it however you like or don't.

+Still super broken, please create new issues if you find something not working!

 <!--